 What do I mean by this, how can you have high response and low or negative profits?

 Here is what I have seen over the years: whenever response rates are abnormally high, it means you have a high percentage of responders who would have bought anyway without the coupon.
 This is seen over and over in database marketing, online and offline.
-From a financial perspective, it means you have probably given up the coupon value with no benefit, a so called “subsidy cost”.
+From a financial perspective, it means you have probably given up the coupon value with no benefit, what is referred to in the marketing analytics world as a “subsidy cost“.

 How do you prove this is happening in a promotion?
 If you want to really look into and prove these effects, first examine the percentage of response that is from current customers.
-If it’s high, that’s the first clue the discount is cannibalistic, not incremental.
+If it’s high, that’s the first clue the discount is subsidized, and not incremental – additive to the normal, expected performance of the business.

 For example, let’s say the coupon is 50% off.
 The monthly net spending sequence over time might look similar to this: